mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

    encrypted DNS protocol.
 Examples as the time of this writing include DoT
    {{!RFC7858}}, DoH {{!RFC8484}}, and DoQ {{!RFC9250}}, which all use TLS directly, indirectly through HTTPS, or through QUIC's use of the TLS handshake as described in {{?RFC9001}}.
-[Copy any changes from the corresponding section above -- JS]
+[Copy any changes from the corresponding section above when that is finalized -- JS]

    Secure Channel: A communication channel that a node has between itself and a DNS64 server that protects DNS protocol-related messages from interception and tampering.
 The channel uses a Name-Validating Encrypted DNS Protocol that is validated against a domain name associated with the configuration of the DNS64 resolver.
-The information that the client requires for DNS64 resolver server authentication may either be pre-configured or discovered using a mechanism such as DNR {{?RFC9463}}.
+The information that the client requires for DNS64-resolver server authentication may either be pre-configured or discovered using a mechanism such as DNR {{?RFC9463}}.